keshavkmr48/Radiology/readme.md

 - **Dataset Class**:
   - **`RadiologyDataset`**:
     - Loads images and masks from `raw_data_dir`.
-    - Converts images to grayscale and resizes them to 299x299 for ResNet.
+    - Converts images to grayscale and resizes them to 299x299 for ResNet and also normalized the image.
     - Saves processed images in the `processed_data_dir`.
     - Includes optional mask processing if `include_masks=True`.
     - Supports augmentations like random horizontal flips and rotations.
 - **Key Functions**:
   - `prepare_dataloader`: Creates a dataset with transformations and processes data into tensors ready for training.
 - **Output**: Processed data is saved in `data/processed_data`.